 Tank farms are currently located at Roberts Bay and Doris Camp with a capacity of 5,000,000 and 1,500,000 liters respectively.
-These tank farms will continue to be used throughout the Construction and Operations phase of the Project.
+These tank farms will continue to be used throughout the construction and operations phase of the Project.
 Tank venting will result in the emission of CH4.
 Scaling calculations were performed after using the US EPA Tanks Emissions Estimation software to estimate CH4 venting from a diesel tank of 114,000 L (US EPA 2005).
-The associated GHG emissions for the current fuel storage tanks are 0.21 kt CO2eq/yr.
+The associated GHG emissions for the current fuel storage tanks is 205.1 tonnes CO2eq/yr.
 (Table 1.6-5).
 Assumptions included that the vented gas is CH4, and that there were 365 turnovers per year, which is a conservative estimate.